Explore London

 Food Type: Gastropubs

-The bar at this small but atmospheric pub is always buzzing with locals, while the restaurant often draws visitors from further afield.
+The bar at this small but atmospheric pub is always buzzing with locals, while the restaurant often draws visitors from farther afield.
 Set on a side street a few blocks from High Street Kensington the eating area is awkwardly narrow but makes a good spot for a private and romantic evening á deux, or with a small group of friends.
-The crumbed camembert comes with a chicory, red wine and vanilla reduction, and is beautifully followed by the organic salmon with Jerusalem artichokes.
-Open daily for lunch and dinner.
+The cheddar and spinach soufflé with wild mushroom sauce, the rib eye on the bone, and the sticky toffee pudding are delicious.
+Open daily for lunch and dinner.<br /><br />

 Restaurant Gordon Ramsay